- London, England, United Kingdom London England GB

 Responsibilities: The role is an essential step towards taking responsibility over a full portfolio of corporate ratings.
 Responsibilities include:

-What We're Looking For: Applicants must have a strong foundation and work experience in at least one of the following:
+What We're Looking For: Applicants must have a strong academic foundation and some work experience in at least one of the following:

 (2) Debt instruments and documentation